 - Salt - For seasoning the beef.

-- Oil - Any neutral oil will do.
+- Oil - Any neutral oil, such as canola, grapeseed, or avocado, will do.
 It's for velveting the beef.

 - Cornstarch - This is the other ingredient for velveting the beef.